apertium/apertium-apy/language_names/README.md

 ### Manual - EDIT

-- `manual.sql` contains 'fixes' and 'additions' to the scraped data.
+- `manual.tsv` contains 'fixes' and 'additions' to the scraped data.
-- `variants.sql` contains additions to the scraped data for language variants.
+- `variants.tsv` contains additions to the scraped data for language variants.
-- `turkic.sql` contains Turkic language names.
+- `turkic.tsv` contains Turkic language names.

 ## Scripts